CROSS LANE PROJECTS AT

 “Dual presentation of ceramic works by Lawson Oyekan (b.1961), a British Nigerian based in France, and Nicola Tassie, who established her studio in Hoxton in the 1980s.
 Oyekan’s work derives from his training in porcelain wheel throwing and the development of his own techniques through hand-building to make larger, monolithic forms.
 Characterised by surfaces often left dry and unglazed, his open, thin-walled works seem covered in scars and resemble ancient spiritual vessels.
 By contrast, Tassie’s Follies Series III are playful structures made up of an accumulation of randomly thrown vessels that are repurposed into non-designed towers of glazed pots.
 Named after a line from Erasmus ‘In Praise of Folly’ (translation by John Wilson) “, Folly praises herself endlessly arguing that life would be dull and distasteful without her”, whilst gorgeous they also replicate a massing of household’s domestic ware, stacked up for storage in diminishing space.
 These Follies cleverly illustrate the eternal allure of overconsumption: seductive, aspirational in their reach, but uncertain about their purpose.” – Artlyst

 About the artists

-Lawson Oyekan (b.
-1961, UK) is a British Nigerian contemporary ceramic sculptor and the first recipient of the Grand Prix Award for the 1st World Ceramic Biennale 2001 in Korea.
-A recurrent theme in the work is the physical drama of nature’s complexity and his monumental ceramic installations are usually the result of an encounter with a particular place.
-Oyekan’s imposing compositions celebrate the power of nature to inspire contemplation, renewal and transformation, whilst also reflecting his concerns about its destruction as a result of human foibles.
+Lawson Oyekan (b.1961) is a British Nigerian contemporary ceramic sculptor.
+A recurrent theme within his work is the physical drama of nature’s complexity and his monumental ceramic installations are usually the result of an encounter with a particular place.
+Oyekan’s imposing compositions celebrate the power of nature to inspire contemplation, renewal, and transformation, whilst also reflecting his concerns about its destruction as a result of human foibles.